About Namibia's first literary magazine.

 As a literary journal, Doek! seeks to emulate cousin publications such as AFREADA, Bakwa Magazine, Chimurenga, Jalada, The Johannesburg Review of Books, and Lolwe by contributing to Africa’s literary footprint.

 Though the magazine’s vision is grand, its first steps in the literary world are local.
-Doek! primarily publishes work from Namibia and the Namibian diaspora while it establishes Namibian writing and art in the country’s literary consciousness.
-However, as part of the continental literary community, Doek! solicits work from storytellers outside Namibia to showcase the breadth and depth of continental creativity.
+Doek! has two submission intake pools: the fiction and poetry sections are only open to Namibian writers and poets; the nonfiction and poetry sections are open to writers and visual artists from Namibia, Africa, and the African diaspora.
 In time, Doek! hopes to be a completely Pan African publications accepting submissions and publishing work from the continent and the African diaspora.

 PUBLISHED NATIONALITIES